campanula/game-dev-soc-bot/README.md

 #### Current Jam

-To change the name of the current Jam printed by commands, go to currentJam.txt under src/txt/jam-misc/currentJam.txt.
+To change the name of the current jam printed by commands, go to currentJam.txt under src/txt/jam-misc/currentJam.txt.
 The variable is stored as a string. <br>
 To change the variable, just replace the string in the file with whatever the current jam is called.